TranslucentTB/TranslucentTB/Readme.md

   }
   ```

-- The only exception to this rule is the opening brace of a class, namespace or structure, in which K&R braces apply:
+- The only exception to this rule is the opening brace of a class, enumeration, namespace or structure, in which K&R braces apply:

   ```cpp
   class Foo {